-The Board of Directors reviews and assesses periodically -usually in connection with the approval of the annual and semiannual financial report, but also based on preparatory activities carried out by the Control and Risk Committee (which in this area relies on the reviews performed and the results produced by the Internal Auditing Department and the Risk Office) and reviews performed by the Board of Statutory Auditors- the effectiveness of the Company's organization and administrative and accounting system, with special emphasis on the Internal Control and Risk Management System.
+The Board of Directors reviews and assesses periodically -usually in connection with the approval of the annual and semiannual financial report, but also based on preparatory activities carried out by the Control and Risk Committee (which in this area relies on the reviews performed and the results produced by the Internal Auditing Department and the Risk Office) and reviews performed by the Board of Statutory Auditors- the effectiveness of the Company's organizational, administrative and accounting system, with special emphasis on the internal control and risk management system.

-As specified in the previous Governance Report, starting in 2016, specifically with regard to risk management, the Board of Directors reviews more in detail, based on the same documents provided to the Control and Risk Committee, the analyses performed and the results achieved, using the integrated risk management model adopted by the Group.
+Starting in 2016, specifically with regard to risk management, the Board of Directors reviewed more in detail, based on the same documents provided to the Control and Risk Committee, the analyses performed and the results achieved, using the integrated risk management model adopted by the Group.
 The purpose of this approach is, on the one hand, to ensure a better implementation of the principle in this area set forth in the Code and, on the other hand, to comply with the recommendations of Consob Communication No. 0009517 of February 3, 2016, which required the active involvement of the Board of Directors in the processes for managing, monitoring and controlling risks deriving from derivative transactions and greater attention by the Board of Statutory Auditors to the adequacy of the Company's organizational structure in terms of compliance with the EMIR regulation.
 As in the past, the Control and Risk Committee in any event continues to carry out a preventive investigative activity, providing its assessments and recommendations to the Board of Directors.

-For 2017, the assessment, which covered both Edison and all of its subsidiaries, was carried out at the meetings held on February 13, 2017 and July 26, 2017.
+For 2018, the assessment, which covered both Edison and all of its subsidiaries, was carried out at the meetings held on February 14, 2018 and July 27, 2018.
 Additional assessments were performed in connection with the validation of specific corporate reorganization programs.

-In connection with the approval of the 2018 budget, the Board of Directors discussed and approved the risk map; moreover, when the 2017 semiannual results and the 2018 budget were approved, the Board discussed the updated risk profiles, specifically as they relate to the Group's main risks: i.e., i) market risks; ii) counterparty and country risk; iii) risks inherent in the use of financial derivatives; and iv) EMIR compliance risks, sharing information about mitigating actions.
+In connection with the approval of the 2019 budget, the Board of Directors discussed and approved the risk map; moreover, when the 2018 semiannual results and the 2019 budget were approved, the Board discussed the updated risk profiles, specifically as they relate to the Group's main risks: i.e., i) market risks; ii) counterparty and country risk; iii) risks inherent in the use of financial derivatives; and iv) EMIR compliance risks and the relative mitigating actions.

-With regard to this issue, see the information provided in the section of this Report entitled "Internal Control and Risk Management System."
+With regard to this issue, see the information provided in the section of this Report entitled "Internal Control and Risk Management System".